Qlik-Branch/ted-3parch/README.md

 ##Installation

-As of this commit 3parch isn't on npm, so the best way to install is to simply download the source
+As of this commit 3parch isn't on npm, so the best way to install is to simply download the source.
+After you've done this run `npm install` for the necessary libraries.

+To make 3parch available globally for you you can run `npm link` in the project directory.
+That should make 3parch globally available and allow you to use the `3parch` command from any directory you wish.

 ##Usage